FalconMC-Dev/FalconMC/CONTRIBUTING.md

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)
+  - We require all branches to follow the format described in the [Branch format](#branch-format) section.
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

 We recommend using [Visual Studio Code](https://code.visualstudio.com/), but any editor supporting rust-analyzer do just fine.
 If you do use VSCode, be sure to install the appropriate extensions: